VisualPHPUnit/VisualPHPUnit/README.rst

 ------------

 1. Download and extract the project to a web-accessible directory.
-2. Open config.php in your favorite editor.
+2. Open config.php with your favorite editor.
     a.
 Change PHPUNIT_INSTALL so that it points to the directory where PHPUnit is installed.
     b.
 Update TEST_DIRECTORY so that it points to the directory which contains your unit tests.
     c.
 Update TEST_FILENAME if your test filenames do not contain the word "Test" (note that this is case-insensitive).